LandonDoyle7599/HPC-Final/README.md

 ## How to Run

+We defaulted the setup on this repository to validate each implementation against the serial one.
+Because of the need for _random_ initialization in the k clusters, we need to share data depending on the number of clusters and epochs selected.
+To do this, we setup several files to compare against the serial implementation.
+For example, when running the single GPU implementation, we execute `main.cu` which runs the implementation serially, then the GPU implementation, so that the data can be validated.

 ### Serial CPU

+Note: We implicity run the serial implementation for every other one as comparison.
+However, if you would like to run it standalone:

-To run the serial code, run the following commands in the terminal:
+Uncomment the main function at the bottom of `serial.cpp`, and then run the following in the terminal:

 ```bash
 g++ serial.cpp -o serial